RammySubiate/e-commerce-data-analysis/README.md

   - `customer_contribution` (least → most contributing)
 - Categorized products by price and volume using `qcut`.
 - Exported the cleaned DataFrame to Azure PostgreSQL.

+### Python ETL Script
+A Python script was created to automate the ETL process:
+- Reads the raw CSV transaction data
+- Cleans and transforms the dataset
+- Removes duplicate or cancelled transactions
+- Creates calculated fields and customer segments
+- Inserts only new rows into the PostgreSQL `flat_sales` table

 ---